CreDevLab/credevlab.github.io/index.md

-### Welcome to Credevlabz.
+### Welcome to Credevlab.
-Credevlabz is a Creative Development Laboratory that aims to implement new ideas with every venture.
+Credevlab is a Creative Development Laboratory that aims to implement new ideas with every venture.
-We, at Credevlabz, develop websites for a better experience for the users.
+We, at Credevlab, develop websites for a better experience for the users.
 We strive to work with the latest technologies available and implement new ideas to explore every new dimension in web technology.
 The internet technology is as wide as anyone can imagine.
 A number of services, technologies and solutions are still unexplored, lying safely behind closed doors.
 Our focus is to knock